-"When that was done, sais I, 'What do you say to another?'
-'Well, I don't know,' sais I, 'I should like it, that's a fact; but holdin' of my head crooked up chimbly that way, has a' most broke my neck; I've got the cramp in it like.'
-"So I sot, and shook my head first a one side and then the other, and then turned it on its hinges as far as it would go, till it felt about right, and then I lights another, and puts my head in the flue again.
+"When that was done, sais I, 'What do you say to another?"
+'Well, I don't know,' sais I, 'I should like it, that's a fact; but holdin' of my head crooked up chimbly that way, has a most broke my neck; I've got the cramp in it like.'

-"Well, smokin' makes a feller feel kinder good-natured, and I began to think it warn't quite so bad arter all, when whop went my cigar right out of my mouth into my bosom, atween the shirt and the skin, and burnt me like a gally nipper.
+"So I sot, and shook my head first a one side and then the other, and then turned it on its hinges as far as it would go, till it felt about right, and then I lights another, and puts my head in the flue again began to think it warn't quite so bad arter all, when whop went my cigar right out of my mouth into my bosom, atween the shirt and the skin, and burnt me like a gally nipper.
 Both my eyes was fill'd at the same time, and I got a crack on the pate from some critter or another that clawed and scratched my head like any thing, and then seemed to empty a bushel of sut on me, and I looked like a chimbly sweep, and felt like old Scratch himself.
-My smoke had brought down a chimbly swaller, or a martin, or some such varmint, for it up and off agin' afore I could catch it, to wring its infarnal neck off, that's a fact.
+My smoke had brought down a chimbly swaller, or a martin, or some such varmint, for it up and off agin' afore I could catch it, to wring its infernal neck off, that's a fact.

+"Well, smokin' makes a feller feel kinder good-natured, and I

 "Well, here was somethin' to do, and no mistake: here was to clean and groom up agin' till all was in its right shape; and a pretty job it was, I tell you.
-I thought I never should get the sut out of my hair, and then never get it out of my brush again, and my eyes smarted so, they did nothin' but water. and wink, and make faces.
+I thought I never should get the sut out of my hair, and then never get it out of my brush again, and my eyes smarted so, they did nothin' but water, and wink, and make faces.
 But I did; I worked on and worked on, till all was sot right once more.

-"'Now,' sais I, 'how's time?' 'half-past seven, 'sais I, 'and three hours and a half more yet to breakfast.
+"'Now,' sais I, 'how's time?' 'half-past seven,' sais I, 'and three hours and a half more yet to breakfast.
 Well,' sais I, 'I can't stand this-and what's more I won't: I begin to get my Ebenezer up, and feel wolfish.
-I'll ring up the handsum chamber-maid, and just fall to, and chaw her right up-I'm savagerous.'\ 'That's cowardly, sais I, 'call the footman, pick \ The word "savagerous" is not of "Yankee" but of "Western origin."-Its use in this place is best explained by the following extract from the Third Series of the Clockmaker.
-"In order that the sketch which I am now about to give may be fully understood, it may be necessary to request the reader to recollect that Mr. Slick is a Yankee, a designation, the origin of which is now not very obvious, but it has been a quarrel with him, and kick him down stairs, speak but one word to him, and let that be strong enough to skin the coon arter it has killed him, the noise will wake up folks I know, and then we shall have sunthin' to eat.'
-"I was ready to bile right over, when as luck would have it, the rain stopt all of a sudden, the sun broke out o' prison, and I thought I never seed any thing look so green and so beautiful as the country did.
-'Come,' sais I, 'now for a walk down the avenue, and a comfortable smoke, and if the man at the gate is up and stirrin', I will just pop in and breakfast with him and his wife.
-There is some natur there, but here it's all cussed rooks and chimbly swallers, and heavy men and fat women, and lazy helps, and Sunday every day in the week.'
-So I fills my cigar-case and outs into the passage.
-"But here was a fix!
-One of the doors opened into the great staircase, and which was it?
-'Ay,' sais I, 'which is it, assumed by, and conceded by common consent to, the inhabitants of New England.
+I'll ring up the handsum chamber-maid, and just fall to, and chaw her right up-I'm savagerous.
+'That's

+The word "savagerous" is not of "Yankee" but of "Western" origin.- Its use in this place is best explained by the following extract from the Third Series of the Clockmaker.
+"In order that the sketch which I am now about to give may be fully understood, it may be necessary to request the reader to recollect that Mr. Slick is a Yankee, a designation, the origin of which is now not very obvious, but it has been assumed by, and conceded by common consent to, the inhabitants of New England.
 It is a name, though sometimes satirically used, of which they have great reason to be proud, as it is descriptive of a most cultivated, intelligent, enterprising, frugal, and industrious population, who may well challenge a comparison with the inhabitants of any other country in the world; but it has only a local application.